Paul-Cavain/socialHousingCorporation/README.md

 ### 1. Clone the Repository

-  ### 1. Find the GitHub Repository URL
+  #### a.
+Find the GitHub Repository URL
     Go to the GitHub page of the React project you want to run.
 Click the "Code" button and copy the repository URL.

-  ### 2. Open a Terminal or Command Prompt
+  #### b.
+Open a Terminal or Command Prompt
     On Windows, you can use Command Prompt or PowerShell.
 On macOS or Linux, use the terminal.

-  ### 3. Clone the Repository
+  #### c.
+Clone the Repository
     Run the following command, replacing <repository-url> with the URL you copied:
-  ### git clone <repository-url>
+  #### git clone <repository-url>

   Example:
   ### git clone https://github.com/username/repository-name.git

-  ### 4. Navigate into the Project Directory
+  ### d.
+Navigate into the Project Directory
   Change to the directory of the cloned repository:
   ### cd repository-name
   Replace repository-name with the actual directory name of your cloned project.

 ### 2. Install Dependencies
-  ### 1. Ensure You’re in the Project Directory
+  ### a.
+Ensure You’re in the Project Directory
   Verify you are in the correct directory where the package.json file is located:
   ### ls
   You should see a file named package.json.

-  ### 2. Install Node Modules
+  ### b.
+Install Node Modules
   Run the following command to install the necessary dependencies:
   ### npm install